• Skip to main content

 • Freeze the peppers arranged in a single layer inside an airtight container for up to 3 months.

-Other recipes to try next
+Other ground turkey recipes to try next

 • Easy Turkey Shepherd's Pie with Vegetables